 The effect of collaboration on revenue E is estimated using the following function: E= e estimate-1 = e 1.601-1= 3.95.
 In other words, collaboration increases corporate revenue by 3.95 times compared to non-collaborative companies (without reference to the number of interactions).

 In addition, we identified the aggregate impact of the collaboration on R&D investment by examining the effect of the collaboration variable on the predicted variable of average annual R&D investment (multiplying the collaboration variable by investment in R&D).
 The results show a significant statistical relationship between the independent variables and the dependent variable - the company’s annual average revenue (Model 4 in Table 4).

+(Table 4 here)